eXist-db/polymer-app-template/README.md

 # Blueprint for componentized eXistdb apps

+## What is it?

+An 'componentized' webapp in the eXistdb context is one that uses W3C Web Components specifically using the Polymer polyfill library.

 ## What's in the box

 * a common minimal directory structure (more dirs can be added of course)